Newton Manor Court

-William Sinclair of Rosslyn arrived in Ireland in 1620 as one of three principal undertakers for the plantation of Ely O'Carroll country.
+William Sinclair of Rosslyn arrived in Ireland about 1620 as one of three principal undertakers for the plantation of Ely O’Carroll country.
 He had received 1000 acres of pasture and woodland on the lower slopes of the Slieve Bloom mountains, close to the Sli Dala, an ancient road from Tara to Cashel.
-A few years earlier, after his defeat at Kinsale in 1601, O'Neill and his troops used this route as Carew and the English forces followed them back to Ulster.
+A few years earlier, after his defeat at Kinsale in 1601, O’Neill and his troops used this route as Carew and the English forces followed them back to Ulster.

 All plantation undertakers were given strict instructions by king James as to what they had to do in return for their land.
 William had to build a house, live on his property, and populate it with Scottish or English settlers.
 The ruins of his house, Newton Manor Court, were discovered not far from the town of Birr in Co.
 Offaly, previously known as Parsonstown, several years ago.
 The building followed the prescribed plan set down by king James:

 every undertaker and native of 1000 acres, should be bound within three years to build a castle, of 30 foot in length, and 20 ft in breadth, and 25 feet in ht of stones or brick with lime, and encompassed with a baune of ston, or brick, with lime … And every proportion of 1000 acres to have a Manor with Court Baron and Leet…